uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/intelligent-agents.md

 # Intelligent Agents

 Artificial Intelligence (also known as {glossary-link term="intelligent-systems"}intelligent systems{glossary-link end}) is about creating and analysing machines and computer systems that act intelligently, or demonstrate intelligence.
-These machines and systems are often referred to as {glossary-link term="agent"}*computational agents*{glossary-link end}.
+These machines and systems are often referred to as {glossary-link term="agent"}computational agents{glossary-link end}.

 An agent is simply something which executes actions within an environment, which is a very broad definition!
 It can apply to many things &ndash; robots, cats, air-conditioning units, or humans.
-If the decisions and actions made by an agent can be broken down into computational steps (i.e. steps which could be implemented by programming a device) then it is referred to as a *computational* agent.
+If the decisions and actions made by an agent can be broken down into computational steps (i.e. steps which could be implemented by programming a device) then it is called a *computational* agent.
 <!-- this might be a little over simplified? -->

 For simplicity, throughout the rest of this chapter we will use the term *agent* to refer specifically to agents made up of digital systems, such as computers and robots.